Caedmon's Hymn

 The earth with people, the Lord Almighty.

-Dr. K-D's Study Questions about Anglo-Saxon Poetry
+Dr. K-D's notes about Anglo-Saxon Poetry